elixir-lang/elixir-lang.github.com/getting-started/erlang-libraries.markdown

 "Pi is approximately given by:     3.142\n"
 ```

-Also note that Erlangs formatting functions require special attention to
+Also note that Erlang's formatting functions require special attention to
 Unicode handling.

 ## The calendar module